 Once you determine your attack each player rolls their dice at the same time for that battle, the attacker with the red and defender with the blue.
 If it is the max three dice on two, each player takes their two highest rolls and compares them.
 The highest red goes against the highest blue, and the second highest red goes against the second highest blue.
 Whoever has the highest number in each comparison wins the fight, but a tie is won by the defender (this is what makes the 3 dice against two fair).

 So in this scenario, two troops will be lost because there are two battles.
 If red rolled 5, 4, 4 and blue rolled 5, 3, there would be a loss of one troop on each side because the 5 vs 5 (blue wins tie) and 3 vs 4 (red wins for being higher).
 You remove the lost troops and go again as long as the attacking player wants.
+This is where the most meat in how to play Risk lives.

 PHASE 3 – Fortify